Nanny Services

 Planning daily routines and nap schedules

-Coordinating with parents on childcare plans and schedules
+Coordinating with parents on childcare plans and schedule

 Providing daily or weekly updates on children's progress